carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Number of supermarkets (BMA, 2019), by district
+       Number of supermarkets (bma, 2019), by district

-Number of supermarkets per 10,000 population (BMA, 2019)
+Number of supermarkets per 10,000 population (bma, 2019)
 --------------------------------------------------------

 The number of supermarkets per 10,000 population within each analysis area was divided by the population within that area divided by 10,000 and then recorded.